If you are seeking to legally adopt the child of your spouse, you are not alone.

-To begin the adoption process, you, as the stepparent, must first file a petition with the proper court.
-This can be done in the county that you live or in the county the child lives.
-Both you and your spouse must join in the adoption filing, even if your spouse is the child's biological parent.
+- The stepparent must file a petition to adopt with the proper court.
+This can be done in the county where you live or in the county the child lives.
+Your spouse must agree to the adoption.

-In most cases, obtaining the consent of your spouse won't be difficult.
-However, you will need the consent of both of the child's current parents to terminate the parental rights of the other biological (or possibly, adoptive) parent.
 This is frequently the major bottleneck in a stepparent adoption case.
-There are two ways in which you can terminate the parental rights of the other current parent and move forward with the stepparent adoption.
+There are two ways in which you can terminate the parental rights of the other current parent and move forward with the stepparent adoption:

-The easiest and fastest way is to terminate the parental rights of the other current parent through mutual agreement.
-Some parents are open to giving up their rights, but every case is different.
-The other parent may be willing to consent given that the final order will end their obligation to pay child support in the future.
-Please note that if the other biological (or possibly, adoptive) parent is deceased you only need the consent of your spouse.
+The easiest way to terminate the parental rights of the other current parent is through a mutual agreement.
+Some parents are open to relinquishing their rights, but every case is different.
+The other parent may be willing to consent given that the final order will end their obligation to pay future child support.
+Please note that if the other parent is deceased you only need the consent of your spouse.

 Termination of Parental Rights through Court Order

 Not every parent will be willing to voluntarily sign away their parental rights, however.
-This is frequently the case even though the biological parent has little to no interaction with or involvement in the life of their child.
 Under certain conditions, the court will terminate the parental rights of a natural parent without their consent.

 Final Orders in an Oklahoma Stepparent Adoption

-Once you have obtained consent from the other parent or prevailed in a termination hearing, you are approaching the end of the process.
-When all of the requirements are met, the court will set a final hearing in which your attorney will ask you a series of formal questions regarding the adoption.
+When every requirement is met, the court will set a final hearing in which your attorney will ask you a series of formal questions regarding the adoption.
 At that hearing, the judge will sign the final order that formally grants you the rights of a parent.

 Legal Effects of Adoption in Oklahoma

-Under Oklahoma law, the adoption of a stepchild confers onto the stepparent all of the rights and responsibilities of a birth parent.
-In other words, you will have the same rights under the law as if you were the child's natural parent.
-In addition to the rights regarding custody and parental decision making that a stepparent will gain, there is also a financial responsibility that attaches as well.
+Under Oklahoma law, the adoption of a stepchild confers onto the stepparent all the rights and responsibilities of a birth parent - you will have the same rights under the law as if you were the child's natural parent.
+In addition to the rights regarding custody and parental decision-making that a stepparent will gain, there is also a financial responsibility that attaches as well.